Native American Tuition Waiver

 Undergraduate students show eligibility for the NATW by being:

-An enrolled Tribal Member
+• An enrolled Tribal citizen

-Upload your tribal enrollment documentation (both sides of your tribal enrollment card, CIB, or an official verification letter from your tribe with your enrollment number) to your Admission Portal.
+Provide your tribal enrollment documentation (both sides of your tribal enrollment card, CIB, or an official verification letter from your tribe with your enrollment number) to your Admission Portal.

-Descended from an enrolled Tribal Member
+• Descended from an enrolled Tribal citizen

 Complete the Affirmation of Descendancy form and include your parent's tribal enrollment documentation.

-Download the Affirmation form
+Download the Affirmation of Descendancy form

 Graduate students